 Tmall is the partner of choice for brands.
 Brands and retailers operate their own storefronts on Tmall with unique brand identities and look and feel, accompanied by full control over their own branding and merchandising.
-Because of the presence of a large number of brands and the stringent standards required for merchants, brands and retailers to join and operate on Tmall, a presence on Tmall has become a validation of quality, allowing merchants, brands and retailers to take advantage of our significant traffic to extend and build brand awareness and customer engagement.
+As of March 31, 2022, there were over 320,000 brands and merchants on Tmall, including over 80% of the consumer brands ranked in the Forbes Top 100 World's Most Valuable Brands for 2021.
+Because of the presence of a large number of global brands and the stringent standards required for merchants, brands and retailers to join and operate on Tmall, a presence on Tmall has become a validation of quality, allowing merchants, brands and retailers to take advantage of our significant traffic to extend and build brand awareness and customer engagement.
 Major international brands that have physical operations in China are well represented on Tmall.

 Brands and retailers turn to Tmall not only for its broad user base, but also for its consumer insights and technology.
-Tmall has driven the digitalization and transformation of brands and retailers by enabling them to digitalize their operations, engage, acquire and retain consumers, increase brand recognition, innovate product offerings, manage supply chains and enhance operating efficiency.
+Tmall has driven the digitalization and transformation of brands and retailers by enabling them to digitalize their operations, engage, acquire and retain consumers, increase brand recognition, innovate product offerings, manage supply chains and enhance operational efficiency.
 In particular, Tmall offers a variety of one-stop brand marketing and promotional products to help brands and retailers quickly acquire new users, enhance brand awareness and launch new products.

 We also continue to position Tmall as the premier shopping destination for everyday items, highlighting value and convenience.
-Consumer electronics, apparel and accessories, and FMCG are among Tmall's most popular product categories.
+FMCG, apparel and accessories, and consumer electronics are among Tmall's most popular product categories.
 We have also strengthened consumer recognition of Tmall's value proposition in consumer electronics and home appliances through promotional events and strategic partnerships.